wendiiking/wendiiking/README.md

 I am a petroleum engineer with interest in the areas of; data analysis, data science, data engineering and project management.

-I am constantly motivated by every new experience I learn through dataand always ready to effectively use data driven methods to create solutions to business requirements.
+I am constantly motivated by every new experience I learn through data and always ready to effectively use data driven methods to create solutions to business requirements.

 ### Summary